 A sphere is the least amount of surface area for the volume of what is contained inside the sphere (in this case, air).
 So bubbles will always form circles no matter the shape of the bubble wand.

-EASY GEOMETRIC BUBBLE STEM ACTIVITY FOR KIDS!
+EASY BUBBLE SHAPE ACTIVITY FOR KIDS!